 But that’s not all…not only are we chess lovers, but LEGO lovers too.
 So why not make a reversible game-top, right?

-Also, I’d love it if you would pin and share!
+Likewise, I’d love it if you would pin and share!

-Here’s more of my repurposed work like this game table:
+Also, here’s more of my repurposed work like this game table:

-Now don’t head off yet!
-Come see what my furniture friends have created for the ANIMAL theme. ♥
+Before you go, come see what my furniture friends have created for the ANIMAL theme. ♥